hhuang-hep/NPS2023_pi0calibration/README.md

         | caloev | TCaloEvent | Cluster information (Cluster energy & block energy in GeV)|

     #### Required modification to calibTree.C
-    - Modify the following two lines on the top
+    - Modify the following two lines at the top of calibTree.C
         - #include "<absolute path to your pi0 calibration folder\>/calibHeader/Analysis.h"
         - #include "<absolute path to your NPS software folder\>/TDVCSDB.h"

     #### Test before running on the farm
-    1. Change the directory pointed to the input file by modifying the line TString dataDir = "." in calibTree.C
+    1. Change the directory of the input files by modifying the line TString dataDir = "." in calibTree.C
     2. Currently (2026/09), the files after waveform-fitting are under /cache/hallc/c-nps/analysis/pass2/WF
     3. Check the available run and segment under that directory.
-    4. Excute `root -b -q 'calibTree.C(<run number>,<segment number>)` and check the output ROOT file
+    4. Execute `root -b -q 'calibTree.C(<run number>,<segment number>)` and check the output ROOT file

     #### Note
     - The 0.2 GeV clustering threshold can be change by modifying the line "Double_t clusThr = 0.2" in calibTree.C.